aosabook/500lines/functionalDB/chapter.md

    ([id] (Entity.  id {})))
 ```

-Note that if no ID is given, the entity’s ID is set to be *:db/no-id-yet`, which means that something else is responsible for giving it an ID.
+Note that if no ID is given, the entity’s ID is set to be `:db/no-id-yet`, which means that something else is responsible for giving it an ID.
 We’ll see how that works later.

-**Attributes**
+#### Attributes

-Each attribute consists of its name, value, and the timestamps of its recent update as well as the one before that.
-In addition to these fields, each attribute has two fields that describe its `type` and `cardinality`.
+Each attribute consists of its name, value, and the timestamps of its most recent update as well as the one before that.
+Each attribute also has two fields that describe its `type` and `cardinality`.

 In the case that an attribute is used to represent a relationship to another entity, its `type` will be `:db/ref` and its value will be the ID of the related entity.
 This simple type system also acts as an extension point.
 Users are free to define their own types and leverage them to provide additional semantics for their data.

 An attribute's `cardinality` specifies whether the attribute represents a single value or a set of values.
 We use this field to determine the set of operations that are permitted on this attribute.

-Similar to entities, creating an attribute is done using the `make-attr` function.
+Creating an attribute is done using the `make-attr` function.

 ````clojure
 (defrecord Attr [name value ts prev-ts])